The University of Newcastle

 Courses included

-The Bachelor of Data Science will allow you to develop core skills in data science including data wrangling and visualisation, statistical modelling, programming, data security, and applied artificial intelligence including machine intelligence.
+Our Bachelor of Data Science will allow you to develop core skills in data science that encompasses key elements from mathematics, statistics, computing, artificial intelligence and machine learning.

 Applied artificial intelligence including machine intelligence, big data, data security, data wrangling and visualisation, programming, statistical modelling.